nmradcc/DCC_tester/README.md

 The debug USB interface creates a virtual serial serial uart.
 You can connect to the UART using the Visual Studio Code serial monitor or you can use an external program like Putty or Termite.
 The Command Line Interface (CLI) is available via the virtual com port.
-Through the CLI you can start/stop modules like the command station, set variables/parameters, launch scripts etc.
+Through the CLI you can start/stop modules like the command station, set variables/parameters etc.
 See the CLI help menu for available commands.
+More extensive control is offered via an RPC JSON interface implemented on the NUCLEO aux user USB interface.
+Plugging in the user USB interface to a host computer will offer up an additional virtual com port.
+Through this com port you can exicute any series of command by using simple JSON formatted instructions.
+See RPC_TEST_MESSAGES.txt file in the data directory for a complete list of presently implemented commands.
+Again you can use a simple terminal program, cut and paste commands directly from the document into the terminal send window.

+Have fun!